On pointwise products of symmetric quasi Banach spaces and applications: Preliminaries

-Let $E$ be a symmetric Banach space on $(0,\alpha)$.
-Then $E$ has order continuous norm if and only if it is separable, which is also equivalent to the statement $E^{*} = E^{\times}$.
-Moreover, a symmetric Banach space which is separable is automatically fully symmetric.
+Let $E$ be a symmetric Banach function space on $(0,\alpha)$.
+Then $E$ has order continuous norm if and only if it is separable, which is also equivalent to the statement $E^{*} = E^{\times}$ (see \cite[Chapter1, Corollary 4.3 and 5.6]{BS}).
+Moreover, if $E$ is a separable symmetric quasi Banach function space, then $E$ has the Fatou property and fully symmetric.

 Let $0<s,t<\infty$.
 If there exists a constant $C>0$ such that for all finite sequence $(f_{n})_{n\ge1}$ in $E$